Reading: Applied Part 1. Recovering Specifications from Legacy

 Key Ideas

 Introduce the separation already at the artifact inventory stage.
-In the SDD, include claims that can be verified by an observable scenario: >=3 NodeNotReady in 10 minutes creates P1, NOC receives notification within 15 minutes, closure requires 2 consecutive OKs.
+In the SDD, place statements that can be verified by an observable scenario: >=3 NodeNotReady in 10 minutes creates a P1, NOC receives notification in 15 minutes, closing requires 2 consecutive OKs.

 • who was on call the night of the incident;